chef/chef-web-docs/content/ctl_chef_solo.md

 where `chef` is the name of the non-root user.
 This would allow chef-solo to run any command on the node without requiring a password.

-{{< warning >}}

-The configuration for the 'chef' user as described above will still going to have root-level access by calling system commands from a Chef script file with sudo privileges.

-To prevent such kind of security issues, it is highly recommended to create an alternate approach for the cases where 'chef' user should not have built-in root level access.

-{{< warning >}}

 ## Examples